norkadev/java-basics/README.md

 ```
 The Worker interface is split into Workable and Eatable, allowing Robot to implement only the Workable interface.

-**5. Dependency Inversion Principle (DIP) High-level modules should not depend on low-level modules.
+**5.Dependency Inversion Principle (DIP) High-level modules should not depend on low-level modules.
 Both should depend on abstractions.
 Abstractions should not depend on details.
 Details should depend on abstractions.**

 Bad example:
 ```java